nest/nestml/doc/nestml_language/synapses_in_nestml.rst

 .. figure:: https://raw.githubusercontent.com/nest/nestml/1c692f7ce70a548103b4cc1572a05a2aed3b27a4/doc/fig/stdp-nearest-neighbour.png

    Figure 7 from Morrison, Diesmann and Gerstner [1]_.
-Original caption: "Examples of nearest neighbor spike pairing schemes for a pre-synaptic neuron j and a postsynaptic neuron i.
+Original caption: "Examples of nearest neighbor spike pairing schemes for a pre-synaptic neuron :math:`j` and a postsynaptic neuron :math:`i`.
 In each case, the dark gray indicate which pairings contribute toward depression of a synapse, and light gray indicate which pairings contribute toward potentiation. **(a)** Symmetric interpretation: each presynaptic spike is paired with the last postsynaptic spike, and each postsynaptic spike is paired with the last presynaptic spike (Morrison et al. 2007). **(b)** Presynaptic centered interpretation: each presynaptic spike is paired with the last postsynaptic spike and the next postsynaptic spike (Izhikevich and Desai 2003; Burkitt et al. 2004: Model II). **(c)** Reduced symmetric interpretation: as in **(b)** but only for immediate pairings (Burkitt et al. 2004: Model IV, also implemented in hardware by Schemmel et al. 2006)"

 Nearest-neighbour symmetric